 Medicaid is an essential part of American health care.
 It helps improve the health and financial security of 76 million Americans every day, including more than 2 million veterans.
-Medicaid is the largest health care program in the country, serving as the primary health coverage for 1 in 5 Americans.
+Medicaid is the largest health care program in the country, covering approximately 1 in 5 Americans.

-By covering a broad array of health services and limiting out-of-pocket costs, Medicaid is an integral part of the nation's health care system.
+By covering a broad array of health services and limiting out-of-pocket costs, Medicaid is an integral part of the nation's health care system and serves as the primary health coverage provider to 1 in 5 Americans.